idilkara/ENS492-RAGDocumentManager/documentation/database.md

 - `local` contains the collection `startup_log`
 - `admin` and `config` are currently empty entities

+## Security Considerations

+1. **Password Storage**: The current implementation appears to store passwords as plaintext in the `users` collection.
+It is strongly recommended to implement hashing with a secure algorithm (like bcrypt or Argon2) for password storage.

+2. **User Roles**: The system has at least one role type (`admin`), suggesting a role-based access control system that should be properly enforced in application logic.

 ## Usage Notes

 - The `documents` collection stores files as binary data, allowing for document retrieval and management
 - The `sessions` collection tracks user interactions, maintaining state across user visits
 - The `startup_log` provides system diagnostics that can be useful for troubleshooting and auditing

+## Recommended Improvements

+1. Implement secure password storage with hashing
+2. Consider adding indexes for commonly queried fields
+3. Add versioning for documents if needed
+4. Consider implementing soft delete functionality for documents
+5. Add validation rules for each collection